Glossary:

 Subject matter expert (SME).
 A person with extensive specialized knowledge, experience, and/or advanced degrees.
 Can be in any discipline, but in exhibitions, the term often refers specifically to content knowledge.

 Square feet.
 (Also: sq. ft., sq ft, SF) Common unit of measure for area.
 It communicates how big a space is.
 One square foot (SF) is a square measuring one foot by one foot.
-A room measuring 20 feet x 10 feet would have a floor area of 200 SF.
+An exhibition gallery measuring 20 feet x 30 feet would have a floor area of 600 SF.

 T

 Tombstone label.
-A minimal text label for an artifact showing only the most essential information, just like the concise content of an actual tombstone.
+A minimal text label for an artifact showing only the most essential information, akin to the concise content of an actual tombstone.
 For art, that might include artist, title, date and medium, but no context or interpretation.
-(Hat tip to reader E.R.)

 V